asoloa/gcommit/README.md

 If FILE exists and is not empty, its contents will be overwritten with the generated commit message.
 ```

 `gcommit-hook.sh` - same as `gcommit.sh` without the user prompts and options.
-This only detects the staged changes and can be used as a custom script for your project's `prepare-commit-message` hook.
+This only detects the staged changes and can be used as a custom script for your project's `prepare-commit-msg` hook.

 `gcommit_tokenize.py` - uses `tiktoken` to determine the tokens to be consumed by the input prompt (context + `git diff` output)